boai1/SocialNetworkAnalysis2/README.md

-In the tweet content, a word starting with the @ symbol (such as @achilles) means that user achilles is being mentioned by user aeneas, indicating that the tweet by aeneas was directed at or specically about achilles.
+In the tweet content, a word starting with the @ symbol (such as @achilles) means that user achilles is being mentioned by user aeneas, indicating that the tweet by aeneas was directed at or specifically about achilles.
 We refer to this as a mention.
 Mentions are the most direct sign of public communication on Twitter.
 Tweets can also be directed at more than one user.

 The mention graph is a Twitter network represented by a directed graph G = (V;E).
 In this